hrldcpr/Bezier.hs/README.md

 It turns out there's a way to pass *t* around implicitly, using the *function monad*.

-Notice that the return type of all of our functions is `(Time -> a)` for some type *a*.
-Let's make this more apparent by using a type alias `Parametric` for these parametric functions of time:
+Notice that the return type of all of our functions is `Time -> a` for some type *a*.
+We can make this more apparent by using a type alias `Parametric` for these parametric functions of time:
 ```haskell
 import Control.Monad (zipWithM)